thoelkef/visualstudio-docs.de-de/docs/vs-2015/extensibility/creating-a-basic-project-system-part-1.md

 #### <a name="to-test-the-project-factory-implementation"></a>So testen Sie die projektfactory-Implementierung

-1. Legen Sie in der Datei SimpleProjectFactory.cs einen Haltepunkt in der folgenden Zeile im `SimpleProjectFactory`-Konstruktor fest.
+1. Legen Sie in der Datei SimpleProjectFactory.cs einen Haltepunkt in der folgenden Zeile im `SimpleProjectFactory` Konstruktor fest.

     ```
     this.package = package;